 8) Sitting Down to Deliver Your Presentation: The moment that you sit down and start clicking slides, the PowerPoint deck becomes the authority in the room on the topic and your energy will plummet.
 Stand between your screen and the audience, and you will be the expert.

 9) Read… Click… Read… Click…: If you are doing this one, then I hate to be the one to tell you this, but… You’re Boring!
 Sorry.
 I know that hurt, but it’s true.
 The good news is that if you follow the prior guidelines, this one goes away automatically.
 So if you are experiencing this, go back and work on the earlier tips.

 10) Letting Someone Else Design your Slideshow: Realize that if someone else designs your PowerPoint Slide Deck, it will likely have many of the earlier mistakes in it.
 You’ll also have a more difficult time delivering it and be more nervous.
 To combat this, you’ll need to practice your delivery a lot more than if you designed your own presentation, but it can be done.
 Over time, use the guidelines above to influence the person or people who are designing your slideshow.

 Follow these simple guidelines, and your PowerPoint Slides will help you better deliver more powerful presentations.
 Violate them, and you’ll likely be more nervous and have a more difficult time delivering your presentation.

 Doug Staneart is the creator of The Fearless Presentations® Public Speaking Class that is offered in major cities all over the United States, Canada, and Europe.
-Click the link here (http://www.leadersinstitute.com/public-speaking/fearlesspresentations.html) and request information about his presentation course, and he’ll send you a free copy of his book, Fearless Presentations®.
+Click the link here (https://www.leadersinstitute.com/public-speaking/fearlesspresentations.html) and request information about his presentation course, and we’ll send you a free copy of his book, Fearless Presentations®.
 His new program, the Entrepreneur Boot Camp, helps small business owners grow their businesses during difficult financial times like a recession.